 Other projects in Malaysia:

-WLT is raising funds for strategic land purchases in Borneo and has already secured two important corridors, the Kretam-Kulamba Corridor and a corridor of 222 acres (90 hectares) in the Kinabatangan Floodplain.
+WLT raised funds for strategic land purchases in Borneo, securing three important corridors: the Kretam-Kulamba Corridor, Keruak Corridor and a corridor of 222 acres (90 hectares) in the Kinabatangan Floodplain.
 Together, the corridors total 1054 acres (427 hectares).

 Working with local people: